Orale! NY to Costa Rica Goes to Mexico City!

 Arriving back at the base with wobbly legs, you’ll pass by many artisan stalls, selling their wares.
 Hand-carved whistles seemed to be the hot purchase the day we were there.

-YOU MAY ALSO LIKE: Bats in Costa Rica
+YOU MAY ALSO LIKE: Happy Birthday NY to Costa Rica

 The Pyramids of Teotihuacan is a once in a lifetime trip.
 If you get a chance to go, do it.
 Make sure to give yourself a few hours at the site to fully enjoy everything that it has to offer.
 They’re open daily from 9-5.
 Make sure you bring a hat and sunscreen, and wear sturdy sneakers or hiking boots that won’t slide.